Jesper-SH-Hong/Jesper-SH-Hong/README.md

 - https://jesperhong.netlify.app/

-I am a full-stack developer with experience in every phase of the development lifecycle, from requirements definition to design, development, and testing.
+full-stack developer with experience in every phase of the development lifecycle.
-I have a strong background in web development and possess knowledge in blockchain technology and DeFi.
-My focus is on delivering innovative solutions that enhance user experience and meet client needs effectively.

 ### 💻 Technical Skills